ld-chem/MD-script/README.md

 # MD-script
-My scripts for molecular dynamic simulation
+My scripts for molecular dynamic simulation of polymer/network.